cowlingj/an-introduction-to-programming-with-python/lessons/Lesson12.md

 We can make things much easier for us using modules, however to know how to use the modules we import, we need to look at the module's documentation.
-Modules ofthen have documentation on the internet, common places to find it are GitHub, PIP and the official python documentation (we can also try to look for tutorials or videos for popular modules).
+Modules often have documentation on the internet, common places to find it are GitHub, PIP and the official python documentation (we can also try to look for tutorials or videos for popular modules).
 If the module is a standard one such as **time** or **sys**